 STEP 2.
-The planning commission should start work on the plan by first establishing a system of coordination and communication with other governments (§ 39(2)).
-In order to do so, a notice shall be sent which (1) shall explain the planning commission intends to prepare a plan (specify what type/part), (2) shall request cooperation and comment on the plan, (3) may state the intent to submit electronically (such as email or on a web site) any information required to be submitted, and (4) if it is a subplan shall indicate if the intent is to provide further notices or not.
+The planning commission should start work on the plan amendment by first establishing a system of coordination and communication with other governments (§ 39(2)).
+In order to do so a notice shall be sent which (1) shall explain the planning commission intends to prepare a plan amendment (specify what type/part), (2) shall request cooperation and comment on the plan amendment, (3) may state the intent to submit electronically (such as email or on a web site) any information required to be submitted, and (4) if it is a subplan amendment, shall indicate if the intent is to provide further notices or not.

-(Electronic means may be used for notices, submission of comments and draft plans unless the receiver of this notice objects.
+(Electronic means may be used for notices, submission of comments and draft plan amendments unless the receiver of this notice objects.
 If an objection is received, then such information shall be submitted in writing by first-class mail or personal delivery (§ 39(3)).)

-(Further notices concerning subplans do not need to be sent, unless the receiver of this notice objects.
-If an objection is received, then future notices about the subplan shall be submitted (§ 45(1)(c)).)
+(Further notices concerning subplan amendments do not need to be sent, unless the receiver of this notice objects.
+If an objection is received, then future notices about the subplan amendment shall be submitted (\S 45(1)(c)).)